Bidirectional EV charging explained - V2G, V2H & V2L

 Ford F-150 lightning (EV) has four V2L AC power outlets rated at 2.4kW each.

 Vehicle-to-load or V2L technology is much simpler as it does not require a bidirectional charger.
 This is also sometimes referred to as VTOL.
-Vehicles with V2L have a built-in bidirectional charger and standard AC power outlets, which can be used to plug in any regular household AC appliances.
-However, some vehicles use the EV charging port and a special V2L adapter to provide power via a lead.
+Vehicles with V2L have an integrated inverter to supply AC power one or more standard outlets in the vehicle, which can be used to plug in any regular household appliances.
+However, some vehicles use a special V2L adapter plugged into the EV charging port to provide AC power.
 In an emergency, extension cords can be run from the vehicle into a home to power essential loads, including lighting, computers, fridges, and cooking appliances.

 The new Ford F-150 Lightning has V2L capability via four 2.4kW AC power outlets for a total of 9.6kW of power.
 Other vehicles with V2L technology include the new Hyundai IONIQ 5 and Kia EV6, which have internal and external AC power outlets, and the BYD electric vehicle range, including the Yuan Plus, also known as the BYD Atto 3.
 Clean Energy Reviews conducted a V2L load test on the BYD Atto 3, and you can see the results here.